hydro-informatics/hydro-informatics.github.io/_sources/get-started/vm.md

 * the Python tutorials ({ref}`Python basics <about-python>` and {ref}`Geospatial Python <sec-geo-python>` tutorials) where the additional installation of {{ ft_url }} is recommended in a virtual environment ({ref}`read the installation instructions <pip-env>`),
 * the {ref}`qgis-tutorial`, and
 * the {ref}`chpt-telemac` tutorials.

+Also BASEMENT can be installed for completing the {ref}`chpt-basement` tutorial.
 ````

 ### Create a VM with VirtualBox